rinliauw/rinliauw.github.io/content/blog/monads-applicatives-and-functors-in-haskell/index.md

 > In general there is not a nice function you can use to recover the `a` once
 > it is inside a functor (or an `Applicative`, or a `Monad`).
 That is,
 > `Functor` does not require its instances to define what it means to unwrap
-> a the context to return the value.
+> the context to return the value.
 >
 > This is by design.
 For instance, unwrapping a `Maybe` to try and get the value
 > inside of it doesn't always make sense: what would `Nothing` unwrap into?